Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Could try to warm it with a hair dryer, scrape it off with heavy duty steel wool, or I'd try WD-40 that stuff works on a lot of things.
 Or try a hot water wash and scrub.

 We had an exterminator spray for yellow jackets.
 The insecticide has left yellow and brown stains on our white vinyl siding.
 How can we get the stains off?
 They seem to be baked on by the sun.

 By Donna from Charleroi, PA

 I would first see if they come off with water and agitation with a soft brush.
 The spot might be water soluble and easily removed this way.
 If the spots are persistent and not easily removed with water, maybe try a simple degreaser or all-purpose cleaner.
 Follow directions on container and start with a medium strength solution.
-Be gentle, and test a spot to make sure there will be no bad reactions.

 I would also recommend calling the Exterminator and asking them to remove the stains.
 They should be very aware of the stains their product leaves behind, and should have told you this might happen and allowed you to possibly choose another form of exterminating.

 I have a bird feeder that is suctioned to my window and in the winter I offer suet.
 Little bits fall and the birds also clean their beaks off by rubbing it on the stonework shelf/sill under the window.
 There is also about 4 inches of vinyl covering part of the stonework from the edge of the window covering half the stonework.
 The suet is melted onto that too.
 I have been scrubbing with vinegar and I've got all the debris off except the suet.
 Any ideas?

 By Julie Q

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.